Table of Contents[Hide][Show]

 According to Katherine Czapp, author of Magnificent Magnesium:

 Magnesium is utilized by the body for all sorts of detoxification pathways and is necessary for the neutralization of toxins, overly acidic conditions that arise in the body, and for protection from heavy metals.
 It plays a vital role in protecting us from the onslaught of man-made chemicals all around us.
 Glutathione, an antioxidant normally produced by the body and a detoxifier of mercury, lead and arsenic among others, requires magnesium for its synthesis.

-Mark Sircus, author of Transdermal Magnesium Therapy, warns that a deficiency of magnesium will increase free radical generation in the body.
-This biological state triggers loss of glutathione, the mother of all antioxidants, which is produced by the liver.
+Mark Sircus, the author of Transdermal Magnesium Therapy, warns that a deficiency of magnesium will increase free radical generation in the body.
+This biological state triggers the loss of glutathione, the mother of all antioxidants, which is produced by the liver.
 This is a devastating effect because glutathione is essential to protect the body from the damaging exposures present all around us in modern life including the cocktail of toxins found in processed foods, personal care products, carpeting, mattresses, furniture and the like.
 Even playing a single round of golf on a recently sprayed course is a seriously toxic experience.

-Like magnesium, the mineral sulfur, also present in epsom salts, assists the body’s detoxification pathways.
-According to Lawrence Wilson MD, organic sulfur is necessary for the liver’s detoxification mechanisms to function properly to bind and excrete toxic metals, such as mercury, lead, and arsenic.
+Like magnesium, the mineral sulfur, also present in Epsom salts, assists the body’s detoxification pathways.
+According to Lawrence Wilson, MD, organic sulfur is necessary for the liver’s detoxification mechanisms to function properly to bind and excrete toxic metals, such as mercury, lead, and arsenic.
 In addition, sulfur improves the pliability of cell membranes which improves overall oxygen transport in and out of the cell.
-This in turn makes for more efficient transport of waste products out of the cell, hence improving overall detoxification.
+This, in turn, makes for more efficient transport of waste products out of the cell, hence improving overall detoxification.